How education and upbringing influenced the life of Bernie Sanders. A timeline of key moments.

 In 1991, Sanders lectured in political science at Hamilton College.

-In 2015, Bernie Sanders attended a Tashlikh atonement ceremony with the mayor of Lynchburg on Rosh Hashanah.
+In 2015, Bernie Sanders attended a Tashlikh atonement ceremony with the mayor of Lynchburg on the afternoon of Rosh Hashanah.

-In April 2016, Bernie Sanders accepted an invitation to speak at a Vatican conference on economic and environmental issues and briefly met with Pope Francis during his visit.
+In April 2016, Bernie Sanders accepted an invitation to speak at a Vatican conference on economic and environmental issues and briefly met with Pope Francis.

-In 2016, Bernie Sanders spoke about having very strong religious and spiritual feelings, explaining that his spirituality is rooted in the idea that everyone is interconnected and impacted by the suffering of others.
+In 2016, Bernie Sanders disclosed having "very strong religious and spiritual feelings", expressing that he feels impacted by the suffering of children and veterans.

-In a 2016 speech, Sanders described his upbringing as an American Jew, highlighting his family's limited religious observances.
+In a 2016 speech, Sanders described his upbringing as an American Jew, noting his father's limited synagogue attendance, his mother's discontent with his yeshiva schooling, and their family's Passover seders.

 On May 30, 2017, Sanders received an honorary degree of Doctor of Humane Letters from Brooklyn College.

-In December 2019, Bernie Sanders released letters from physicians declaring him healthy and recovered from his heart condition.
+In December 2019, Sanders released letters from three physicians who declared him healthy and recovered from his heart condition.

 Fox News is an American multinational conservative news and political...